tsafavi/tsafavi.github.io/index.md

 ---

 Hi!
-I'm Tara, a Senior Researcher at Microsoft Research Redmond working on emerging applications and capabilities of large language models for information retrieval.
+I'm Tara, a Senior Researcher at Microsoft Research Redmond working on emerging applications and capabilities of large language models for information retrieval and recommendation.
 I graduated from the University of Michigan in May 2022 with a PhD in computer science working with <a href="http://danaikoutra.com" target="_blank">Danai Koutra</a>.
 My dissertation focused on combining structure and text for advanced graph learning.

-Contact: tarasafavi \[at\] microsoft.com
+__Contact__: tarasafavi \[at\] microsoft.com

 ## Recent news